-There are massive stretches of water between the each of the islands, which means swimming is totally out of the question.
-The player’s first hurdle is therefore to familiarise themselves with building boats starting with the weakest but most abundant material, namely grass.
+There are massive stretches of water between the each of the islands filled with highly aggressive sharks, which means swimming is totally out of the question.
+The player’s first hurdle is therefore to familiarise themselves with building boats starting with the weakest but most abundant material: Grass.
 Harvest enough grass, build a basic canoe, grab a snack for the journey, and off you go.

 Yo ho, blow the man down

-The basis of both Kara’s survival and being a shipwright is of course hunting and foraging, which introduces the player to the fauna and flora living on the islands.
-I was pleasantly surprised to see that the devs put a lot of effort into animating the animals, and watching them follow specific little routines based on the time of day was equally a nice touch.
+The basis of both Kara’s survival and being a shipwright is of course hunting and foraging, which involves the fauna and flora living on the islands.
+I was pleasantly surprised to see how the devs have put a lot of effort into animating the animals, and watching them follow specific little routines based on the time of day was equally a nice touch.
 As such, sneaking up on the wild boars when they slept at night made it much easier to gain some meat, but darkness was likewise a cue to be on the lookout for those dangerous, tiger-like ‘Plainstakers.’

 Sadly, it is in these moments of gathering food, confronting the local wildlife, and salvaging materials that Windbound falters for using so little hard drive space.
 5 Lives’s game is a far cry from feeling small or minimalistic, but I always had this nagging sense that Windbound is missing something.
 The most fundamental problem, therefore, is that there simply isn’t enough to do in this interesting world.
 This game is like the anti-Ubisoft open-world.